kippesp/Nand2Tetris/my_computer/12/README.md

 The drawRectangle() was also optimized since my MerlinJack game suffered a noticable slowness with the repeated drawLine() version.

+UPDATE: The drawRectangle() was needlessly complicated.

+UPDATE: The drawCircle() was improved with special, small-case implementations.

 ## Memory.jack

+A pretty good implementation but not as good as the reference implementation.
+The Sieve-of-Eratosthenes can find primes up to 12,000.
+The reference implementation with a better heap algorithm can find primes a little beyond 14,000.